|

 by the Jordanian

-army in 1948, he became a Benedictine monk and studied briefly in Rome.
+army in 1948, he joined a Benedictine community and studied briefly in

-Wanting to announce Christ as Messiah, Fr.
-Abraham joined the Greek
+Wanting to announce Christ as Messiah, "Abuna" joined the Greek

-in serving the Arabic community, he found his true place at “La Maison d’Isaïe”
+in serving the Palestinian community, he found his true place at “La

 in Jerusalem founded by the French Dominicans, where he